neuromantic99/sweetie_py/README.md

 # Kohl lab pipeline for processing suite2p imaging data and pyControl behaviour

-The code requires the pyControl data_import.py module availble at: https://bitbucket.org/takam/pycontrol/src/default/tools/data_import.py?fileviewer=file-view-default

-This is imported as readPyControl in workflow_behav.

 To use the pipeline, first run workflow_behav setting the file paths as detailed in the comments.

 Next run the matlab function 'pipeline' giving a mouse name as an argument and again setting the file paths as detailed in the comments.